darkrelics/eidolon-engine/README.md

 - [ ] RETREAT: Move away from another player or NPC.
 - [ ] ASSESS: Assess the situation.
 - [ ] ATTACK: Attack another player or NPC.
-- [ ] PARRY: Defend against an attack.
-- [ ] DODGE: Avoid an attack.
 - [ ] LOAD: Load a weapon.
 - [ ] FIRE: Fire a weapon.

 Character Manegment:

+- [ ] SHOW: Display your character information.
-- [ ] SKILLS: Display your skills.
+- [ ] SKILL: Display your skills.
 - [ ] STATUS: Display the character status.
+- [ ] INVENTORY: Display the contents of your inventory.

 Group: